RickJanssen500/S3-portfolio/learningoutcomesGP.md

 ## Learning outcomes

    ## 1 You design and build user-friendly, full-stack web applications.
 IP and GP
-   ## 2 You use software tooling and methodology that continuously monitors and improve the software quality during software development.
-IP only
    ## 3 You choose and implement the most suitable agile software development method for your software project.
 GP only

    We work in an agile process in our group project.
 Every Day we start with the daily stand-up, mostly around 09:30 because the group is complete by then.